JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/directory-readmes.md

 ## Usage Guidelines

 - Maintain version control for codex entries as they continue to evolve
-- Include reference lists connecting to originating concepts and artifacts
+- Include reference lists connecting to originating concepts and drafts
 - Document the full lineage and development history of each entry
 - Provide clear guidelines for application and implementation
 ```